LivePersonInc/developer-center/pages/Documents/Solutions/CustomerFacingBots/deploying-bots-on-live-chat.md

 If your brand is using Live Chat - both desktop and mobile web chats can incorporate bots utilizing the [Chat Agent API](chat-agent-getting-started.html).

-1. Create a user for your bot: Go to the users tab and create a new user > populate the form with the bot information including the name that will display to customers as well as the icon.
+1. Create a user for your bot: Go to the users tab and create a new user; populate the form with the bot information including the name that will display to customers as well as the icon.

 2. Create a skill for your bot.
 From the same users tab, navigate to 'skills’ and create a  new skill.
 Name the skill as appropriate for the use case of your bot and **ensure it has the word 'bot’ in the skill name.** This is critical in order to create dedicated segments to services as well as for the reporting on the performance of your bot.